Renting a Private Apartment or Room

 Shared rentals, in which groups of students rent a house or multi-bedroom apartment together, are becoming increasingly popular in France.
 They are called “co-location” in French.
 Such arrangements are often cheaper than individual rentals and may make it easy to meet French students and other international students.
 Each participant in a shared rental is eligible to apply for housing assistance, provided his or her name appears on the rental contract.

 Advertisements for rooms in shared rentals can be found on campus bulletin boards and in local newspapers.
-The following websites, which all charge a fee, can be helpful in a search for shared accommodations:
+The website Appartager, which charges a fee, can be helpful in a search for shared accommodations.
+The following sites are free to use and are not limited to shared room advertisements: